endurantgames/cosmiclegends/src/classes/paragon.md

 :::::: {.ability-list .v5 }::::::::::
 My *Other* One Weakness!

-:   *Prerequisite: You must have the __My One Weakness!__ Ability.*
+:   *Prerequisite: You must have the __My One Weakness!__ Prime Ability.*

-    Choose a second weakness that triggers your *My One Weakness!* ability.
-Either source can trigger that ability.
-Both can't be triggered at the same time; overlapping *One Weakness!*es don't stack for a double effect.
+    Choose a second weakness that triggers your *My One Weakness!* Prime Ability.
+Either source can trigger that Ability.
+Both can't be triggered at the same time; overlapping *Weakness!*es don't stack for a double effect.

     If both sources are present but one is removed by a teammate,